 Unsurprisingly, the color of the rose plays a huge role.
 Red roses symbolize love and desire, but roses come in a variety of colors, and each has its own meaning.

 White rose: purity, innocence, reverence, a new beginning, a fresh start.

 Pink rose: grace, happiness, gentleness.

 Coral rose: friendship, modesty, sympathy.

 What Wedding Flowers Mean

 One tradition is to select the flowers of a wedding bouquet based on plant symbolism.
-As an example, look to the royal flower bouquet in the wedding of Prince William, Duke of Cambridge, to Kate Middleton (now Catherine, Ducchess of Cambridge).
+For example, look to the royal flower bouquet at the wedding of Prince William, Duke of Cambridge, to Kate Middleton (now Catherine, Duchess of Cambridge).
 Her all-white bouquet had lily-of-the-valley (representing trustworthiness, purity), sweet William (gallantry), hyacinth (loveliness), myrtle (love in marriage), and ivy (continuity).
 Altogether, these flowers’ meanings reveal the hope of a loving, everlasting marriage.

-The groom, too, wears a flower that appears in the bridal bouquet in his button-hole.
-This stems from the Medieval tradition of wearing his Lady’s colors, as a declaration of his love.
+The groom, too, wore a flower that appeared in the bridal bouquet in his button-hole.
+This stems from the Medieval tradition of wearing his Lady’s colors to declare his love.